javedh-dev/sshbuddy/README.md

 ### Connection Management
 - **Multiple data sources**: Combine manual hosts, SSH config entries, and Termix API hosts in one interface
 - **Live status indicators**: Real-time ping status shows which hosts are reachable
-- **Smart organization**: Tag hosts and use visual icons to identify their source
+- **Smart organization**: Tag hosts, mark favorites (❤), and use visual icons to identify their source
+- **Favorites support**: Mark frequently used hosts as favorites to keep them at the top of the list
 - **Quick duplication**: Copy existing hosts to speed up adding similar configurations

 ### User Experience